joelhawksley/identity/components/slides.md

 end
 ```

-^ We never updated our consumers of Primer::State to pass in title!
+^ We never updated our consumers of Primer::State to pass in a title argument!

 ---